Bookrage001/osc/resources/docs/extras/midi.md

 - python 2 / 3
 - [pyrtmidi](https://github.com/patrickkidd/pyrtmidi)

-**Why an additionnal dependency ?**
+!!! note "Why an additionnal dependency ?"
     Providing cross-platform midi support is not trivial, as it requires os-specific compilations that cannot be automated within Open Stage Control's current packaging workflow.
 Using a python addon seems the best compromise so far : the core app remains easy to build, and the extra dependency is easy to install.

 ## Setup

 When running the app, the `-m / -midi` switch must be set; it accepts the following options (separated by spaces):

-- `list`: prints the available midi ports
+- `list`: prints the available midi ports to the consolle
 - `device_name:input,output`: connect to midi ports `input` and `output`; osc messages sent to target `midi:device_name` will be processed as midi events; Multiple devices can be declared

-*This works under linux only:*
+*Linux only:*

 - `device_name:virtual`: creates a virtual midi device with one input port and one output port
 - `jack`: use jack-midi instead of alsa (pyrtmidi midi must be compiled with the `--jack-midi` flag in order to make this work)